Robert W. Lane

-Robert W. Lane (born November 14, 1949), served as chief executive officer of Deere & Company from 2000 to 2009 and retired as the chairman of the board in February 2010.
+Robert W. Lane (born November 14, 1949) is the former chief executive officer of Deere & Company from 2000 to 2009.
+He retired as the chairman of the board in February 2010.
 He served on several boards including: The Northern Trust Company, General Electric Company, BMW AG and Verizon Communications.
-He was ranked 10th by Forbes Magazine’s Top CEOs based on compensation in 2009.
+He was ranked 10th by Forbes Magazine's Top CEOs based on compensation in 2009.

 Early life and career

-Lane was born in Washington, D.C. in 1949.
+Lane was born in Washington, D.C., in 1949.
 He graduated with high honors from Wheaton College in Illinois in the year 1972, and he went on to receive a Master of Business Administration degree from the University of Chicago Graduate School of Business in 1974.
 Lane joined First National Bank of Chicago after his MBA.
 He served in the capacity of Vice President when he quit the job in 1982.

 Board memberships

 Lane served on several boards before retiring for health reasons: